roshnib1/data-analytics-chatbot/README.md

 # 📊 Data Analytics Chatbot

-An **AI-powered Data Analytics Chatbot** developed using Python, Streamlit, and Gemini LLM.
-This chatbot is designed to help **students learn and apply Data Analytics techniques** by providing real-time insights, visualizations, and support for ML algorithms.
+An **AI-powered Data Analytics Chatbot** developed using Python, Streamlit, and Gemini LLM This chatbot is designed to help **students learn and apply Data Analytics techniques** by providing real-time insights, visualizations, and support for ML algorithms.

 ---